home-assistant/home-assistant.io/source/_components/cover.mqtt.markdown

   required: false
   type: string
 set_position_topic:
   description: The MQTT topic to publish position commands to.
 You need to set position_topic as well if you want to use position topic.
+Use template if position topic wants different values than within range `position_closed` - `position_open`.
+If template is not defined and `position_closed != 100` and `position_open != 0` then proper position value is calculated from percentage position.
   required: false
   type: string
 set_position_template:
   description: " Defines a [template](/topics/templating/) to define the position to be sent to the `set_position_topic` topic.
 Incoming position value is available for use in the template `{{position}}`.
-If no template is defined, the numeric position (0-100) will be written directly to the topic."
+If no template is defined, the position (0-100) will be calculated according to `position_open` and `position_closed` values."
   required: false
   type: string
 tilt_command_topic: